bryanbraun/bryanbraun.github.io/_posts/2025-12-27-raise-your-standards-for-important-things-lower-them-for-unimportant-things.md

 How do we know what's important and what's unimportant?
 There's no right answer.
 You get to decide!

-For me, the most important things are the things that last the longest: Family, health, and personal development (like building skills and exercising creativity).
+For me, the most important things are the things that last the longest: family, health, and personal development (like building skills and exercising creativity).
 Anything else can afford to degrade a bit.